it-dept-cis/RABET-V-Pilot/docs/source/Activities/README.md

 1. Security Claims Validation: Assessment of whether the RTP’s stated security approach are appropriate given the goals and expected use of the product.
 This assessment results in a set of security requirements that will used in producing the Testing Rules.

-1. Testing Rules Determination: Produces a decision tree for testing based on the outputs from the prior activities.
+1. Testing Rules Determination: Produces a first-hit, crosstab decision table based on the outputs from the prior activities.

 1. Product Verification: Executes the test plan.